 Christmas is a magical time.
 Youngsters eagerly await the arrival of Santa Claus while the adults spend months planning the perfect family Christmas.
 As the kids count the hours until it’s time to open the pile of presents under the tree, parents worldwide are busy making sure homes are warm, the cupboards are full, refrigerators heave with festive food and the Christmas tree twinkles.
 The total cost of tree decorations, holiday gifts, Christmas games and festive food and drink is pretty scary, but there are many ways to save money.
-Finding inexpensive ways to decorate the home this holiday season is a great way to make savings and here’s a few ideas for homemade decorations.

 CREATE A DOOR WREATH